kharbison/deal-registration-exercise/README.md

     db-loader *.csv
     ```

 To update the database at any point, simply run this cmd again with the new CSV files(s).
+Make sure to set `DEAL_REG_DB_URL` again if you are in a new terminal session.

 Note: The PostgreSQL container connects to a volume so all data should persist through stopping and starting the containers.